 - A.INT; - The integrity of the assets is ensured to be maintained across invocations of the TOE execution.
-Any modification of the integrity of the TOE or of the TOE user data will result in a denial of service, thus avoiding its running in a compromised state.

-35 This includes:

-- 1. The integrity of the User Data (payload); - 2.
+Any modification of the integrity of the TOE or of the TOE user data will result in a denial of service, thus avoiding its running in a compromised state. - 35 This includes: - 1.
+The integrity of the User Data (payload); - 2.
 The integrity of the TSF itself (PBA); - 3.
-The integrity of the user authentication credential. - A.CONF; - 36 Payload confidentiality is ensured to be maintained across invocations of the TOE execution.
-The user must be correctly authenticated in order to access the payload included in the SVS image. - 37 This includes: - 4.
+The integrity of the user authentication credential. - A.CONF; - 36 Payload confidentiality is ensured to be maintained across invocations of the TOE execution, but only under the SOS configurations compliant to Common Criteria EAL2 requirements.
+The user must be correctly authenticated in order to access the payload included in the SOS image. - 37 This includes: - 4.
 The confidentiality of the User Data (payload);